-The STEM Center offers a variety of educational opportunities for pre-service and in-service teachers interested in developing their skills with STEM topics.
-The following are workshops that we have planned out, but we can also design other workshops that meet specific needs of organizations.
+The STEM Center offers a variety of educational opportunities for future and current teachers interested in developing their skills with STEM topics.
+We have many planned out workshops, but we can also design other workshops that meet specific needs of organizations.

-- Bringing the NGSS into the Classroom: The release and publication of the Next Generation Science Standards (NGSS) is prompting schools nationwide to begin integration of science and engineering practices, disciplinary core ideas, and cross-cutting concepts into their curricula.
-In this workshop, educators and administrators will learn how to navigate and utilize the NGSS in every day teaching to creating more engaging science lessons that prepare students for the real world of science and engineering.
+- Bringing the NGSS into the Classroom: The release and publication of the Next Generation Science Standards (NGSS) are prompting schools nationwide to begin integration of science and engineering practices, disciplinary core ideas, and cross-cutting concepts into their curricula.
+In this workshop, educators and administrators will learn how to navigate and utilize the NGSS in everyday teaching to creating more engaging science lessons that prepare students for the real world of science and engineering.